 What is the difference between a Biological Natural Scientist and a Physical Natural Scientist and what should I put on my application form?

-It is convenient to sub-divide Natural Science students into Physical and Biological, even though all students are taking the same course.
+It is convenient to sub-divide Natural Sciences students into Physical and Biological, even though all students are taking the same course.
 This is because students tend to fall into one of these two categories, where Chemistry is regarded as a physical science.
-However, all students are able to select from the full range of IA and IB subjects, assuming they have the required A-levels for the course they want to take, and some may shift from the Biological to the Physical, or vice versa, during their degree.
-Roughly 10% of students may move from one to the other over the course of their degree and it is not considered a change of Tripos subject.
+However, all students are able to select from the full range of Part IA and IB subjects (in first and second year respectively), assuming they have the required A-levels for the course they want to take, and some may shift from the Biological to the Physical, or vice versa, during their degree.
+Roughly 10% of students may move from one to the other over the course of their degree and it is not considered a change of subject.

 When applying, your main consideration should be what subject you want your interview questions to be based on.
 For example, if you have no Biology A-level, we suggest you apply to read Physical Natural Sciences, even if you intend to choose biological courses, so we can fairly assess your science capabilities at interview using physics or chemistry material that is familiar to you.

 Why choose Newnham for Natural Sciences?

 At Newnham, the Natural Scientists form a strong academic community, as undergraduates, graduates and Senior Members.
 We actively encourage interactions between students in different year groups, and with Senior Members, with research and careers talks, and social events.

 Senior Members and former students are especially helpful in organising work experience with companies or academic research departments in the UK or further afield during the summer vacation.
 Many of these can lead to and influence future career decisions.